 “Online learning provides that flexibility and low-pressure environment that enables learners to more readily succeed,” Shimkus said.
 “At Udemy, we have seen that students are increasingly downloading course content … to consume on their mobile devices while on the go.
 Organizations can only benefit from integrating online courses to their existing learning and development programs.”

-It’s one thing to be told how to do something, but doing a task on the spot can sometimes be the most effective way of learning.
-Melissa Cohen, managing partner at Metis Communications, said her company incorporates hands-on shadowing into the new employee training process.
+It’s one thing to have someone explain how to do a particular task and another to try it on your own.
+Demonstrating and practicing how to carry out that task on the spot can be the most effective way of learning.
+Melissa Cohen, vice president of communications at Unbabel and former managing partner at Metis Communications, said to incorporate hands-on shadowing into your new employee training process.

-Kathy Thiessen, VP of franchise operations at 101 Mobility, a franchised provider of mobility and accessibility equipment, said that structured, biweekly meetings between an employee and his or her supervisor have been a very effective training method for her team.
+Kathy Thiessen, senior vice president of operations at 101 Mobility, said that structured, biweekly meetings between an employee and their supervisor have been a very effective training method for her team.